AaronWongNSC/aaronwongnsc.github.io/_posts/2020-04-26-More-Structure.md

 It as at this point, that I found out that the color codes are part of the `_variables.scss` file in the `/_sass/` folder.
 They didn't have a lot of color options there.
 If I needed colors, I could either add to that file or create my own color file.
 That's not something I'm going to worry about right now.
 I don't really know what the canonical indentation scheme is for this sort of thing.
 Maybe there isn't one.

+## Categories

+I don't really know how I'll use categories